Annulments

 Serve your Spouse

-You will also need to serve your spouse with the petition copy formally.
-If you have engaged the services of a San Diego lawyer, they will do the needful.
-Based on this, if you are not working with a lawyer and are serving the petition copy to your spouse yourself, you must get proof of its delivery.
-When seeking an annulment, it's best to work with an experienced family law attorney; they will ensure that all the due processes are followed.
+Based on this, if you are not working with a lawyer and are serving the petition copy to your spouse yourself, you must obtain proof of its delivery.
+When seeking nullification of marriage, it’s best to work with an experienced family law attorney; they will ensure that all due processes are followed.

 Complete Additional Paperwork